-The REIT has an unsecured revolving credit facility with Morguard (the "Morguard Facility") that provides for borrowings or advances that can be drawn or advanced either in Canadian dollars or an equivalent amount in United States dollars subject to the availability of sufficient funds.
-If in Canadian dollars, interest will be calculated either at the Canadian prime lending rate or at the bankers' acceptance rate plus 1.8%.
-If the borrowing or advance is in United States dollars, interest will be calculated at the United States prime lending rate.
+The REIT has an unsecured revolving credit facility with Morguard (the "Morguard Facility") that provides for borrowings or advances that can be drawn or advanced either in Canadian dollars or an equivalent amount in United States dollars at the entity's borrowing cost, subject to the availability of sufficient funds.
 The maximum allowable to be borrowed or advanced under the Morguard Facility is \$100,000.